stumpapp/stump/README.md

 - [License 📝](#license-)
 </details>

 > **🚧 Disclaimer 🚧**: Stump is under active development and is an ongoing **WIP**.
 Anyone is welcome to try it out, but **DO NOT** expect a fully featured or bug-free experience.
-If you'd like to contribute and help expedite Stump's first release, please review the [developer guide](#developer-guide-).
+If you'd like to contribute and help expedite feature development, please review the [developer guide](#developer-guide-).

 ## Roadmap 🗺

-The following items are the major targets for Stump's first release:
+The following items are the major targets for Stump's first stable release:

 - 📃 Full OPDS + OPDS Page Streaming support
 - 📕 EPUB, PDF, and CBZ/CBR support